 - If an individual owns several similar makes and models of LSA or owns an LSA in another class, that individual’s certificate will need to list each aircraft that the repairman is eligible to inspect.

 We recommend that every owner of a PPC take this course.
-Some things you are likely to know, some things you may not care about for your given PPC (like 2-cycle vs 4-cycle engine maintenance tips), but you’re pretty much assured you’ll learn something new and valuable.
+Some things you are likely to already know, some things you may not care about for your given PPC (like 2-cycle vs 4-cycle engine maintenance tips), but you’re pretty much assured you’ll still learn something new and valuable.